Jacob-Cochran/FPGACheckers/README.md

     3. *Checkers.bit*, *Checkers.hwh*, and *Checkers.tcl* all handle the underlying bitstream.
 The bitstream files were generated using Vivado High-Level-Synthesis that converted *CheckersHLS.cpp*, a C++ Checkers-logic implementation, into the bistream to implement an FPGA hardware overlay.

-3. **Application**: The code-base for the Checkers Game and GUI, which acts like a client to **Server**.
+2. **Application**: The code-base for the Checkers Game and GUI, which acts like a client to **Server**.

     1. *SocketCommunication.py* A helper class that instantiates a new Client Socket at runtime, which attempts to connect to the Server and send the information for a single move.
 The core method, *sendAGrid*, recieves information regarding the current move and game, and returns the new checker-board as well as condition-code information about the new state, such as pieces taken, if the move was valid, if and which player won, as well as the new updated grid.

     3. *Application.py* This is the core of the GUI and the main executable.
 This is implemented using tkinter as a GUI-engine, as well as PIL as an image-handling dependency.
 The GUI is implemented using a standard Model-View-Controller class architecture.
 The Model handles only player turn order logic, as well as basic wrapping around the Server to handle win-conditions.
 Although win-conditions are fully implemented logically in the Server.
 The Model handles most business logic by sending socket requests using *SocketCommunication.py*'s *sendAGrid* method to send the current board and new move being attempted, to the server, which handles the request and returns information about the move and the new game-state back to the model.
+The View and Controller classes are fairly standard MVC GUI elements.

+3. **Assets**: Images used for Checkers-pieces and the board.

 ### Future Features
 * This project is built on a relatively Modular MVC framework, which black-boxes business logic behind socket communication.
 This project could be changed into a Player-to-Player version using further computer networking quite easily.